microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 <center><img src="images/complex_sin.png" width="700"/></center>

 You may have noticed there were two sine waves, that's because we were simulating a complex sinusoid which has a real and imaginary part.
-For now let's simplify things and simulate a real sine wave.
+For now let's simplify things and simulate a real sine wave (if you want to learn more about complex signals, we recommend [this tutorial](https://wiki.gnuradio.org/index.php?title=IQ_Complex_Tutorial)).
 Open each of the three blocks (double click) and change Type from complex to float.
 You'll notice the input/output ports go from blue to orange.
 Now run the flowgraph and you'll see just a single sine wave.
 Close the plot, and try changing the Signal Source's frequency from 1000 to 100, and run the flowgraph to see how it changes.

 <center><img src="images/real_sin.png" width="700"/></center>